Skip to main content

 Common Questions

 No, you do not have to drink beer to join a Philly running club.
 The Fishtown Beer Runners has beer in the name, but plenty of members order water, soda, or a non-alcoholic option after the run.
-The point of the gathering is the social ritual, not the alcohol.
+The point of the gathering is the social ritual rather than the alcohol.

 Running in a group at night in Philly is one of the safer ways to move through the city after dark.
 There is genuine safety in numbers, and a group of 30 to 50 runners is hard to miss.
 Stick with well-lit routes, wear a reflective vest or headlamp, and let someone know your route if you are running solo.

 Most Philly running clubs are dog-friendly as long as your dog is comfortable in a crowd.
-Use a short leash, not a retractable one, to avoid tripping other runners.
+Use a short leash rather than a retractable one to avoid tripping other runners.
 Hot summer pavement is the bigger concern, since asphalt above 85°F can burn paw pads.

 You do not have to be fast to join most Philly running clubs.
 Groups like the Fishtown Beer Runners explicitly welcome a wide range of paces, including a walking option.
 The South Philly Striders tend to be faster, but they also have an "easy" group most days.